CUHK-AIM-Group/EndoGaussian/journal/README.md

 We use [GroundedSAM](https://github.com/IDEA-Research/Grounded-Segment-Anything) with text prompts "instrument, tools" to automatically get instrument masks.
 After obtaining the mask files, we move them into the corresponding dataset folder.

 **Depth prediction:**
-For monocular inputs, we use [DepthAnything]() to predict depth maps; for binocular inputs, we use [STTR]() to predict.
-Similarly, the results are moved into the dataset folder.
+For binocular inputs, we use [STTR](https://github.com/mli0603/stereo-transformer) to predict.
+For monocular inputs, we use [DepthAnything](https://github.com/DepthAnything/Depth-Anything-V2) to predict depth maps;  Similarly, the results are moved into the dataset folder.

+**Frame interpolation**
+We interpolate fraes beforehead using the frame interpolation model [RIFE](https://github.com/hzwer/ECCV2022-RIFE), where the interpolation ratio can be defined.
+Here we shown the example of ratio 2.

 The resulted file structure is as follows.
 ```